HydraMeshnet/developer-portal/sdk/tutorial_ssi_contract.md

 <!-- tabs:end -->

 #### Step 8.
-Query DAC Transaction from Blockchain
+Query SSI Transaction from Blockchain

 <div class="row no-gutters">
     <div class="col-6 pr-3">
         Aaaand you did it!
-Your DAC transaction is accepted by a node!
+Your SSI transaction is accepted by a node!
 You should be as happy as this unicorn right here: 🦄
         <br><br>
         Even though the transaction was successfully sent, it takes some time until it is included in a block and accepted by the consensus mechanism.
 After sending the transaction, you can fetch its status both on layer-1 and layer-2.
         <br><br>
         If a transaction was accepted on
         <ul>
             <li>layer-1, it was a valid Hydra transaction without any layer-2 consensus (e.g. its format is valid, fees are covered and is forged into a block)</li>
-            <li>layer-2, it was also accepted as a valid DAC transaction</li>
+            <li>layer-2, it was also accepted as a valid SSI transaction</li>
         </ul>
     </div>
     <div class="col-6">